julietten/SMPD/README.md

 DATA to PA0, GND to GND, VCC to 5V

 ### **Rainwater gauge magnetic switch connections:**
-Data pin to PA1 with a 10kOhm pull up resistor, GND to GND
+Data pin to PA1 with a 10 kOhm pull up resistor, GND to GND